Cash For Clunkers Stimulus | Too Little For Too Few?

 Does your clunker qualify for the program?
 Great!
 But understand that if you’re using this government program, you have to trade it in for a new car that qualifies for the program.
 New cars are expensive.
 I don’t know about you, but for me, chopping $4,500 off the cost of a new car certainly helps, but it doesn’t make the price much more accessible.
 There are plenty of people out there during this recession who could use a new car to get around, but don’t have the money to do it, Cash for Clunkers stimulus or not.

 Oh, and if you need quick cash for a down payment, use a payday loan or cash advance.
-You won’t be scammed if you apply here with us!
-In fact, what you will find is that the experience of applying for a payday loan takes much less time and gives you much less hassle than buying a car would any day.
+You won’t be scammed if you get started here with us!
+In fact, what you will find is that the experience of requesting a payday loan takes much less time and gives you much less hassle than buying a car would any day.